htrap5283/react-native-renter-app/README.md

 Please ensure your code follows the project's coding style and includes relevant documentation.

 📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT - [LICENSE](LICENSE) - see the LICENSE file for details.

 📬 Contact
 If you have any questions or feedback, feel free to reach out: